jordibc/lnedit/readme.md

 bigdir/subdir/subsubdir/data
 ```

-I can modify `data` and still usie all the other files without having
+I can modify `data` and still use all the other files without having
 copied anything else.
-It means that my program will run using it
+It means that my program will run using all my
-all, my colleague's files and my modified files.
+colleague's files, except for the ones that I modified.

 ## ⚖️ License